microsoft-dx/xamarin-fundamentals/2. UI - UX/Readme.md

 ### UX vs UI
 The following parallel describes what elements create the user experience and what can be derived from the user interface, also explaining the difference between these two concepts.

 ![UX vs UI](https://github.com/microsoft-dx/xamarin-fundamentals-ui/blob/master/Images/ui-vs-ux.jpg?raw=true)

+As you can see, all the _business analysis_, _user researchability_ and various discovered _scenarios_ come around togheter and define User experience, whereas from the User interfaces can be understood and pointed out elements such as the _visual design_ - how the application is suppose to look like, the _colors_ and _layouts_ (about which we will be talk about in a further module) and what the _graphic designers' work_ is combined for.